Azure/azure-sdk-for-js/sdk/face/ai-vision-face-rest/README.md

-# Azure AI Vision Face client library for JavaScript
+# Azure AI Face client library for JavaScript

 The Azure AI Face service provides AI algorithms that detect, recognize, and analyze human faces in images.
 It includes the following main features: